aimeos/aimeos-docs/src/manual/coupon-decorators.md

 ## Category

 Tests if at least one product from the configured category or categories is in the basket of the customer.
-The decorator is available since 2017.10.

 category.code (required)
 : The category code or a list of comma-separated category codes (e.g. home,men,shirts)